 “We believe the TENG-based self-powered monitoring vest offers a reliable healthcare solution for long-term, non-invasive monitoring,” adds Dong.

-The technology was described in a paper published on May 24 in Nano Research.
+The technology was described in a paper published in Nano Research.